laghoule/kratos/README.md

 Available Commands:
-  create      Deploy an application in an namespace. delete      Delete a deployment in a namespace. get         Get retreive a configuration of a kratos deployment. help        Help about any command init        Create an empty configuration file. list        List application of managed kratos deployment.
+  create      Deploy an application in an namespace. delete      Delete a deployment in a namespace. get         Retreive a configuration of a kratos deployment. help        Help about any command init        Create an empty configuration file. list        List application of managed kratos deployment.